richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Surround else with braces.
+ * [1] Google's R Style Guide: `Surround else with braces.
 An else statement should always be surrounded on the same line by curly braces.`
  * [2] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.4 (SEA .70) The "} else {" policy`
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.4 (SEA .70) The "} else {" policy`

 # I: Identifiers